Document legalization

 • absence of a criminal record.

 If the document has been issued in an EU country and you have such a multilingual standard form, there is no need for a translation into Lithuanian.
-If the document has been issued in the national language only (not as a multilingual form), the translation into Lithuanian will most likely be required.
+If the document has been issued in the national language only (not in a multilingual form), a translation into Lithuanian will most likely be required.

-Documents issued in EU member states, Ukraine, Moldova or Russia
+Documents issued in Latvia, Ukraine, Moldova or Russia

-Documents issued in EU member states, as well as in Ukraine, Moldova and Russia do not have to be certified with an Apostille (they only have to be translated into the Lithuanian language).
+Documents issued in Latvia, Estonia as well as in Ukraine, Moldova, and Russia do not have to be certified with an Apostille (they only have to be translated into the Lithuanian language).
 If the multilingual standard form of the European Union is attached to the document issued in the EU country, it is not necessary to translate it separately into Lithuanian.

 Document approval certificate (Apostille)